Skip to content

 Create with leader pymarc.Record(leader) mrrc.Record(leader) Same

-Add control field record.add_field(Field('001', data='value')) record.add_control_field('001', 'value') Different
+Add control field record.add_field(Field('001', data='value')) record.add_control_field('001', 'value') or record.add_field(Field('001', data='value')) Similar

-Add data field record.append(field) record.add_field(field) Different
+Add data field record.add_field(field) record.add_field(field) Same

 Field Creation